Your browser is not supported any more. Download your preferred modern browser and STAY secure!

 Part 1

 General conversation with the examiner.
-The examiner asks each candidate questions about their personal details, daily routines, likes, dislikes, etc.
+The examiner asks each candidate non-sensitive questions about themselves, daily routines, likes, dislikes, etc.

 Part 2